justdeen/Tic-tac-toe/README.md

 ## Overview
-A classic Tic-Tac-Toe game built with JavaScript, HTML, and CSS.
+A classic Tic-Tac-Toe game built with vanilla JS, HTML, and CSS.
 Play as X or O against your friend or challenge yourself!

 ## Features
 - Simple and intuitive gameplay